xgi/houdoku/README.md

 ## Connecting to external clients

-**This section is only for developers**.
-Application credentials for external services are bundled in the downloads provided.

-Support for some services, such as accessing the AniList API, requires registering external clients.
+Developers who want to test support for some 3rd-party services, such as the AniList API, will need to register external clients.
 Houdoku can run without enabling these services, but functionality may be limited.

 Credentials are stored in a properties file.
 See the [secret.properties template](https://github.com/xgi/houdoku/blob/master/src/main/resources/secret.properties.template) for instructions on